espressif/esp-box/examples/chatgpt_demo/README.md

 Due to the lack of native text-to-speech support in the [OpenAI](https://platform.openai.com/docs/api-reference) API, an external API is used to meet this requirement.
 This example utilizes the text-to-speech functionality offered by [TalkingGenie](https://www.talkinggenie.com/tts).
 Additional information can be found in this [blog post](https://czyt.tech/post/a-free-tts-api/?from_wecom=1).

 ## **Reproducing the demo**
+There is another project called **factory_nvs** within the **ChatGPT_demo** project.
+It includes the code to store credentials in the NVS (Non-Volatile Storage) of the ESP-Box.
+On the other hand, **Chat_GPT Demo**consists of the demo code.
+Therefore, it is essential to build both projects.

 ### 1. Clone the Github repository